checkersurpheblia/subsurfacesee/README_velocity-analyzer.md

-The function accepts only one argument - the text file - and proceeds to generate a contour plot of the processed velocity model and a summary of stastical info regarding the model
+The function accepts only one argument - the text file - and proceeds to generate a contour plot of the processed velocity model and a summary of statistical info of the model